Fokke-/bartender.js/README.md

 #### reveal

-Content wrapper will be pushed away, revealing bar underneath.
+Content wrapper will be pushed away, revealing the bar underneath.

 ### 5. Add buttons for opening or toggling bars (optional)